View FREE Lessons!

 The equilibrium price

 is the resulting price of a good or service when the quantity demanded equals the quantity supplied.
-It is the price where the supply and demand curves intersect.
+On a supply and demand graph, it is the price where the supply and demand curves intersect.

 A supply and demand graph illustrates how a market arrives at an equilibrium price.
 The graph below is for babysitters in the Oak Grove community.